 Day 7 Enjoy your morning in Florence.
 Catch one of the frequent trains to Pisa for afternoon sightseeing.
-At 17:44, jump on an Inter-City train to Milan in time to board the overnight train departing 23:05 (couchette or sleeper accommodation) to Paris.
+At 16:56, jump on the Frecciabianca (White Arrow) train to Milan Centrale arriving 20:40 for your overnight stay at the Hotel Hyatt or similar.

 Day 8 Leave Milan Porta Garibaldi station by TGV at 12:12, to arrive Paris Gare de Lyon at 19:12.
 Cross Paris to the Gare du Nord for Eurostar train departing at 21:13 for London St. Pancras, arriving 22:30